 3) Monitor exchange rates as well as gold/silver prices

 Since gold and silver are priced in US dollars, it is important to look at how well your currency is performing against the dollar before deciding whether to sell.
 It is not enough to simply look at the current value of gold/silver because if the currency your trading in is weak against the dollar, you may find that you’re not making as much profit as you thought.

 4) Should you sell on-line?

-The internet has created many opportunities for investors to buy and sell on-line, however there are risks involved with trading on the web.
+The internet has created many opportunities for investors to buy and sell online, however, there are risks involved with trading on the web.
 Whilst there are a huge number of traders and dealers on-line, there are also a lot of scams and companies looking to rip you off.
 Make sure you do your own research before selling online and shop around for different quotes.
-You can sometimes get better prices for your goods online as dealers have less overheads to pay.
+You can sometimes get better prices for your goods online as dealers have fewer overheads to pay.